AramisN/snp-challenge/README.md

 `      `4|             48.99|

-query provided in ‘reports.sql’ file
+💎query provided in ‘reports.sql’ file

-1. How many ‘Vacuum cleaners’ were ordered in New York?
+🚩2.
+How many ‘Vacuum cleaners’ were ordered in New York?
 Ans who bought most of them in this city?

 🟢**Answer**: ‘Vacuum cleaners’ as mentioned in quote, doesn’t exist.
 But ‘Vacuum cleaner’ was mostly bought by ‘Jones’

-query provided in ‘reports.sql’ file
+💎query provided in ‘reports.sql’ file

-1. What product is the most popular in each city?
+🚩3.
+What product is the most popular in each city?

 🟢**Answer:**